eagle840/katacoda-labs/tcpdumpnc/step2.md

-Lets setup a simple server on host2 with `-l` for listen and on port 1234 `-p 1234
+Lets setup a simple server on host1 with `-l` for listen and on port 1234 `-p 1234

 `nc -l -p 1234`{{execute}}

 and connect to it on the other server - host2

-#WIP  fix execute host2
+Connnect to host02 and run.
 `nc host01 1234`{{ execute host02 }}

 Now try sending messages between each server,